Tuesday, May 28, 2019

 We learn that the four girls have been friends since birth because all their mothers met in a pre-natal aerobics class (I know; I'm rolling my eyes too) and they were all born within the same week.
 I know, it's absolutely absurd.
 The way they "met" is way too cutesy.
 Why couldn't they just have met in middle school and still be friends as sophomores/juniors in high school?
 There, it's simple and not overly ridiculous.
 I assume the book goes into more detail about their friendship when they were younger, but the movie just sort of skims over important details that happened before their summer of separation (not that I'm complaining or anything; if anything, I appreciate it!) like Carmen's dad leaving his family and Bridget's mom dying.

-During that summer, Carmen will be visiting her dad in Charleston, South Carolina (I've been there!); Lean will be visiting her grandparents in Greece (I have not been there!); Bridget will be attending soccer camp in Baja, Mexico (never been there either!); and Tibby will be staying put in their hometown of Bethesda, Maryland (I've been to many places in Maryland including Baltimore and Annapolis, but I have never been to Bethesda). where she works at Wall-Mans, an obvious knock-off of Wal-Mart.
+During that summer, Carmen will be visiting her dad in Charleston, South Carolina (I've been there!); Lean will be visiting her grandparents in Greece (I have not been there!); Bridget will be attending soccer camp in Baja, Mexico (never been there either!); and Tibby will be staying put in their hometown of Bethesda, Maryland (I've been to many places in Maryland including Baltimore and Annapolis, but I have never been to Bethesda) where she works at Wall-Mans, an obvious knock-off of Wal-Mart.

-The girls are in a boutique the day before they are to go to their separate ways and find a seemingly normal pair of jeans which Carmen encourages Tibby to try on.
+The girls are in a boutique the day before they are to go their separate ways and find a seemingly normal pair of jeans which Carmen encourages Tibby to try on.
 When she does, Lena gushes how great they look on her (seriously, they're just a pair of jeans, I have never in my life seen anyone get so excited over a pair of jeans) and Tibby tells her to try on the jeans since she loves them so much.
 Even though Lena prefers skirts or linen pants to jeans, she does and they fit her perfectly too.
 Now these two girls are pretty much built the same, so it's not really a huge stretch that the jeans would fit both of them.
 Then Bridget, who is easily two to three inches taller than everyone else decides to try on the pants, and, guess what?
 They fit her like a glove!
 Please!
 Those pants should have looked like capris on her!
 The girls are all amazed by this and persuade the curvaceous Carmen to try them on, and, of course she's skeptical, but even though she does have a bit of trouble getting into the at first, they fit her perfectly as well.
 Yes, you could say this movie has a touch of magical realism to it.
 The girls take this as a sign and buy the pants which they decide they will all share during the summer, with each one having a week to "own" the pants before they ship it to the next girl.
-They make rules up rules such as they aren't allowed to wash the pants (as they believe that will make it lose its magical powers) and you aren't allowed to wear a shirt tucked into the jeans (who even wears their shirts tucked into their jeans?
-Reveal yourselves!)
+They make up rules such as they aren't allowed to wash the pants (as they believe that will make it lose its magical powers) and they aren't allowed to wear a shirt tucked into the jeans (who even wears their shirts tucked into their jeans?
+Reveal yourselves!).
 The last rule is pants = love.
 Love your sisters, love yourself.
 Awww.
 They decide that Lena will be the first to be in possession of the jeans since she will be the furthest away.

 I think we can all agree that Alexis Bledel got the best storyline of the movie as she got to film in the beautiful Greek isles (can you imagine if that was actually all filmed on a Hollywood sound stage with backdrops?) and gets the best wardrobe with these beautiful linen tops and pants and skirts and dresses.
 One day, while she is sketching (and wearing the jeans) on a dock, she sees a cute boy on a boat and to get a better look, tips the chair she's sitting in until she falls into the water and the pants catch on a chain and she is unable to free herself.
 Hmm, those pants might not be so lucky after all!
 Fortunately, the cute boy saw what happened and dives in to rescue her.
 On second thought, maybe those are lucky pants; that is sure one way to get a boy's attention!
 Lena finds out his name is Kostas and he is fluent in English because he lived in Chicago with his parents until he was 12, then moved back to Greece to live with his grandparents when his parents died in a car accident.
 He is here to help them out during the summer, but attends the university in Athens.
 When Lena reveals to her grandmother about the boy she met, her grandmother is furious, telling her she must not engage in any socializing with him as their family and the boy's family are in some feud over money or something.
 Apparently one's grandfather sold the other's grandfather fish that made his restaurant patrons sick.
 We have a little bit of the Montagues and Capulets going on here.
 Of course this is very old-fashioned thinking and the grandmother is being quite ridiculous as this so-called feud goes back decades and neither Lena nor Kostas have anything to do with it (since it began even before they were born!)
 They begin to see each other in secret until her grandmother finds out and makes a big fuss over it, but then her husband, Lena's grandfather, makes her come to her senses and they allow Lena to see Kostas even though this will be just a summer fling as they live on two different continents.